-The project involves the installation of semi-vertical bike racks and pedestrian improvements on North Boulevard from Marion Street to Forest Avenue and the installation of covered bike parking shelters in parking lot 1 at Euclid and Harrison, parking lot 15 on Oak Park Ave south of Garfield and in a proposed bump-out at East Avenue and Harrison Streeet.
-FHWA is funding 80% of the eligible items of the project.
+The project involves the installation of semi-vertical bike racks and pedestrian improvements on North Blvd from Marion St to Forest Ave and the installation of cover bike parking shelters in parking lot 1 at Euclid & Harrison, parking lot 15 on Oak Park Ave south of Garfield; and in a proposed bump-out at East Ave & Harrison St. FHWA is funding 80% of the eligible items of the project.
 The project also includes resurfacing Lot 1 and Lot 15.